nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_encounter.md

   </tr>
 </table>

-If recorded, <code>period.start</code> is mandatory and should be populated with the displayed consultation date and time.
+If recorded, <code>period.start</code> is mandatory and should be populated with the date and time the consultation started.

 <code>period.end</code> should be populated where the encounter end date and time is known or calculated and populated where the duration is known.